thecandlestick/silverbullet/website/Grade dot sh.md

 ### How to code?
 Using this script, we strongly encourage you to program incrementally.
 Program code required by the unit tests, in the requested order.
-In general, don't procede to a later function if you are not passing the first one.
+In general, don't proceed to a later function if you are not passing the first one.
 If you get stuck, instead of moving on, get help!
 See the syllabus for extended coding tips.